Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Deep Koopman-layered model

 Note that since the sum involves the differences of indices, it can be written using Toeplitz matrices, whose $(n,l)$-entry depends only on $n-l$.
-We {approximate the sum appearing in Eq.~\eqref{eq:representation_matrix} by} restricting the index $n_r$ to $N$, combine with the information of time $t_j$, and set a matrix $\mathbf{L}_j\in\mathbb{C}^ {N\times N}$ as
+We {approximate the sum appearing in Eq.~\eqref{eq:representation_matrix} by} restricting the index $n_r$ to $N$, combining with the information of time $t$, and setting a matrix $\mathbf{L}\in\mathbb{C}^ {N\times N}$ as